Mapping Your Decision Landscape

 • Variety: Information scattered across formats and sources

 Kenji’s triage decisions had a variety problem—information lived in four different systems.
-Aisha’s call prep had both volume (lots of relevant information existed) and variety (scattered across CRM, email, LinkedIn, company news) problems.
+Aisha’s call prep had both volume (lots of relevant information existed) and variety (scattered across CRM, email, LinkedIn, company news).

-For velocity problems: AI shines at monitoring and alerting.
-If markets shift, competitors move, or customer behavior changes faster than you can track manually, AI can watch for signals and surface what’s changed since your last review.
+Velocity problems need monitoring and alerting.
+If markets shift, competitors move, or customer behavior changes faster than you can track, AI can watch for signals and surface what’s changed since your last review.

-For variety problems: AI works well for integration and consolidation.
-If the information you need lives in multiple systems, formats, or sources, AI can pull it together so you’re not hunting across four different tools to make one decision.
+Variety problems need integration and consolidation.
+If the information you need lives in multiple systems, AI can pull it together so you’re not hunting across four different tools to make one decision.

-The decision map tells you where to focus.
-Connecting it to Chapter 3’s framework tells you how AI will help.
 Kenji’s variety problem needed consolidation.
 Aisha’s volume problem needed synthesis.
-Same mapping exercise, different AI solutions—because the information problems were different.
+Same mapping exercise, different AI approaches—because the information problems were different.

 Common Objections